-The optimal YouTube banner image size is 2560 x 1440 pixels.
+The best YouTube channel art banner size is 2560 x 1440 pixels.
 However, you should keep your important text and images within a safe space of 1546 x 423 pixels at the center of the image, because YouTube crops the banner image based on the device where it is displayed.

 Once you upload your banner, YouTube shows you how it will be cropped on various devices.

 - YouTube Banner Template

 - How to Add Links & Social Media Profiles to your YouTube Banner

 - The Best Tools for Creating a YouTube Banner

 YouTube Banner Template

 To create a YouTube banner image (also called YouTube Channel Art), you should start by creating an image that’s 2560 x 1440 pixels.
 The “safe space” within this for important text, images & info is 1546 x 423 pixels and should be located in the center of the image.
 See the example below:

 While YouTube allows you to slightly adjust the overall crop if you upload a large image, it does not allow you to tweak the mobile or desktop crop points within the image.
 The mobile crop will always be at the center of the large image.